dahalankur/es4VHDL/README.md

 Contributions are welcome, but this repository is infrequently checked.
 If you would like to contribute, please open an issue or pull request.
 See [Future Enhancements](#future-enhancements) for ideas on what to contribute.

-## TODO
-IF YOU WERE LINKED HERE, I MESSED UP.
-PLEASE LET ME KNOW SO I CAN FIX IT.

 > Note: This project mentions and depends on a Flasher GUI, which can be on github at [github.com/Ellis-Brown/iceprog](github.com/Ellis-Brown/iceprog).